MarioQuiroga/LoggingLevel/README.md

 ```

 ### Add new levels to logging
-The levels are defined in the LoggingLevel.levels variable they are ['DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'].
+The levels are defined in the LoggingLevel.levels variable, they are ['DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'].
 To add new levels use:
 ```python
 position_level = 1
 log = LoggingLevel('NEW_LEVEL')